Uvira: Economy

 "Retour de la pêche" (Return from fishing) in Uvira, 1913.

-Initially, the Arab-Swahili trade centered on slaves and ivory, but by the latter half of the 19th century, it diversified to include rubber, hides, and agricultural products.
+The Arab-Swahili trade initially centered on slaves and ivory, but by the latter half of the 19th century, it diversified to include rubber, hides, and agricultural products.
 In return, traders offered beads, cloth, copper wire, and salt, which functioned as commodities and as forms of currency.
 Over time, the introduction of new crops such as rice, mangoes, cassava, and sugarcane altered local agricultural practices.
 The Fuliiru and Vira peoples were actively involved as suppliers, transporters, and middlemen in these exchanges, with the former acting as carriers of ivory and rubber, often sourced from regions to the west and north of Uvira, and transporting these goods to Arab-Swahili depots on Lake Tanganyika.
 The journeys, particularly to regions such as Itombwe, Bulega, and Maniema, were arduous and could take between six and twelve months, in contrast to the relatively shorter expeditions across the Ruzizi River to Rwanda and Burundi.